thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 };
 ```

-You can think of the above JavaScript object as an entity.
-An **entity** is code the represents a person, place, or thing.
-The `person` entity from above has handful of attributes.
+In JavaScript, above `person` object is called an entity.
+An **entity** is object the represents a person, place, or thing.
+As you can see, this `person` entity has handful of attributes.
 An **attribute** is a piece of information that describes an entity.
-For example, the `person` entity has an `name` attribute with the value of `'Mary'`.
+For example, the `person` entity has a `name` attribute with the value of `'Mary'`.

 ### Exercise

-Turn to a partner and write down what information you'd use to describe a pet entity.
-Then, create a JavaScript object to represent one instance of a pet with this information.
+Turn to a partner and consider how you'd describe a `pet` entity.
+Think of the information that's important to a pet.
+Then, create a JavaScript object that represents one instance of a `pet` entity.
+Make sure to include the information you thought of earlier as attributes for the entity.

 ## How do web applications store and retrieve information?